domnoble/magento2-apache-mysql-php-docker-dev/README.md

 `php bin/magento sampledata:remove`

+you can set magento to development mode with

+`php bin/magento deploy:mode:set development`

+you can clear magento cache using :

+`php bin/magento cache:clear`

-you may also need to run the following command to setup themes, scripts and css :
+if you dont set development mode you may also need to deploy static content :

 `php bin/magento setup:static-content:deploy -f`

-if you have a problem with urls not going to the right location :
+if you have a problem with urls not resolving and can't login :

 `php bin/magento indexer:reindex`